Edwards-R/redlist_docs/rulings.md

 ## Expert opinion applicability
 The denotion of `expert opinion` applies to the internal team and the wider review team.
 Any member of either stage may use any ruling which mentions `expert opinion`, and all members are considered experts for this review.

+## B Number of Locations and DD
+`DD` - Data Deficient - has been added to the list of options for B1 and B2.
+Some taxa have such low data that a judgement on the number of locations cannot be safely made.
+The predominant cause for this is expected to be low sampling effort or difficulty in obtaining samples.